ildeniz/ildeniz_data_science_portfolio/README.md

 # [Project 2: Anime Recommendation System](https://github.com/ildeniz/Anime_Recommendation_System)
 As a fellow anime fan, I wanted to make an anime recommendation system as a portfolio project.
-To achieve this, I created a scrapper by using Jikan (時間) REST API to scrap 2334 TV anime productions between 2010-2022 (and users soon) from the most used online anime and manga catalogue myanimelist[DOT]net.
+To achieve this, I created a web scraper by using Jikan (時間) REST API to scrap 2334 TV anime productions data between 2010-2022 and 86269 individual users' data from the most used online anime and manga catalogue [myanimelist[DOT]net](https://myanimelist.net/).

 The project is still in progress.
 Until now:
-* Scrapper for animes created
-* TV animes of last 12 years are scrapped
+* Created web scrapers by using Jikan (時間) REST API to scrap anime and user information from myanimelist.
+* Scraped 2333 anime TV productions between 2010-2022 from myanimelist using python and the created scraper.
+* Scraped 86269 individual users' data.

 TODO:
-* Users data to be scrapped
 * Data cleaning
 * EDA
 * Model building (clustering)